aumouvantsillage/Tiny-HDL-Racket/doc/step-03.md

 ### Name resolution

-In function `resolve`, we use the `lookup` function to get the syntax object that is associated to a given name in the current scope or one of its parents.
+In function `check`, we use the `lookup` function to get the syntax object that is associated to a given name in the current scope or one of its parents.
 It will allow us to retrieve the name of the entity that corresponds to a given instance name.